Privacy Policy

 • the transfer is necessary to establish, exercise or defend legal claims.

-Wondrous People Limited will hold your data while you have an account with us and while we are providing services to you or receiving services from you.
+Wondrous People Ltd will hold your data while you have an account with us, or we are providing services to you.
 Thereafter, we will keep your data for as long as is necessary:

 • to respond to any questions, complaints or claims made by you or on your behalf;